Search via Quantum Walk: From quantum walk to search

 Let us now turn to the cost of the procedure.
-Initialization costs $\mathsf{S} + \mathsf{U}$, and in each iteration the single phase flip costs $\mathsf{C}$.
+Since measuring~$\ket{\pi}$ gives us a sample from the stationary distribution~$\pi$, the cost of Step~\ref{step-pM} is of the order of~$\mathsf{S}$.
+Preparing~$\ket{\pi}_d$ costs $\mathsf{S} + \mathsf{U}$, and in each iteration the single phase flip costs $\mathsf{C}$.
 In the circuit $R(P)_d$, the controlled quantum walk and its inverse can be implemented with four update operations, each of cost $\mathsf{U}$.
-Indeed, the implementation of $W(P)$, described in the proof of Proposition~\ref{prop:wpd} works also for the controlled quantum walk if we replace $\reflex ( \aitch_d\otimes\ancilla_d )$ by the controlled operator $\mathrm{c-}\reflex ( \aitch_d\otimes\ancilla_d )$.
+Indeed, the implementation of $W(P)$, described in the proof of Proposition~\ref{prop:wpd} works also for the controlled quantum walk if we replace $\reflex ( \ancilla_d )$ by the controlled operator $\control{\reflex ( \ancilla_d )}$.
 Since the controlled reflection is also of unit cost, this change does not alter the cost of the implementation.